-Dynamics in shopping centre vacancies in the major cities, percent new and restore 11 existing supermarkets.
+Dynamics in shopping centre vacancies in the major cities, percent

+Supermarket chains further increase their investments throughout Lithuania.
+In 2014, "Maxima" is planning to open 6 new and restore 11 existing supermarkets.
 This year the supermarket chain "Iki" opened 1 new and restored 15 supermarkets.
 "Norfa" opened a new supermarket in Vilnius.
-During the second guarter of 2014, "Rimi" opened a new supermarket in Panevezys.
+During the second quarter of 2014, "Rimi" opened a new supermarket in Panevezys.
 The supermarket chain "Prisma" also opened one supermarket near the Western bypass of Vilnius.
-SC "Kubas" was active and opened even three new supermarkets during the second quarter this year - in Vilnius, Kaunas and Panevezys.
+SC "Kubas" was active and opened three new supermarkets during the second quarter this year - in Vilnius, Kaunas and Panevezys.
 "Fresh Market" has been expanding the most - this supermarket chain opened even 6 supermarkets throughout Lithuania during the second quarter of 2014; the majority of supermarkets were opened in smaller cities, where "Fresh Market" has had no supermarkets before.